MapsPeople/docs/src/content/map/positioning/cisco-dna.md

 }
 ```

-Implement the `startPositoning` and `stopPositioning` method as well as a `update` and `obtainInitialPosition` to get the initial position from CiscoDNA
+Implement the `startPositoning` and `stopPositioning` method as well as a `update` and `obtainInitialPosition` to get the initial position from CiscoDNA:

 <a href="https://github.com/MapsPeople/MapsIndoors-Android-Examples/blob/main/MapsIndoorsSamples/app/src/main/java/com/mapspeople/mapsindoorssamples/ui/positioning/CiscoDNAPositionProvider.kt#L66-L103">CiscoDNAPositionProvider.kt</a>